 Science at UM [S02-ep22]: From Marie Huot to Eurostim

-This week on A l’UM la science, Sylvain Wagnon, researcher at Lirdef , presents his latest book entitled Marie Huot: libertarian, neo-Malthusian, anti-speciesist, theosophist...
-In the second part of the program, we head to Euromov , where Alexandre Legros opens the doors to the Eurostim.
+This week on "Science at UM," Sylvain Wagnon, a researcher at Lirdef , presents his latest book titled Marie Huot: Libertarian, Neo-Malthusian, Anti-Speciesist, Theosophist...
+In the second half of the program, we head to Euromov , where Alexandre Legros opens the doors to the Eurostim.
 A program broadcast on Divergence FM 93.9 every Wednesday at 6 p.m.

-And yet, what if I told you that at the end of the 19th century, women were already fighting not only for greater social justice but also for their own emancipation and against animal abuse, using arguments that would later become those of intersectionality?
-Close to the famous Louise Michel and the anarchist movement, Marie Huot was one of these fighters who was at once a libertarian, feminist, anti-speciesist, and theosophist.
+And yet, what if I told you that as early as the late 19th century, women were fighting not only for greater social justice but also for their own emancipation and against animal cruelty, using arguments that would later come to define intersectionality?
+Close to the famous Louise Michel and the anarchist movement, Marie Huot was one of these activists who was at once a libertarian, a feminist, an anti-speciesist, and a theosophist.

 Co-production: Divergence FM / University of Montpellier